sweet-delights/hybrid-platforms-conductor/README.md

 Main options:
     -d, --debug                      Activate debug mode
     -h, --help                       Display help and exit
         --sort-by SORT               Specify a sort.
-Possible values are: admin, commit_comment, datetime, node, repo_name.
+Possible values are: commit_comment, date, node, repo_name, user.
 Each value can append _desc to specify a reverse sorting.
 Defaults to node.

 Nodes handler options:
     -o, --show-nodes                 Display the list of possible nodes and exit